 The main gallery in Pictures from Another Wall is devoted to a large selection of photographs that have been arranged with an apparent arbitrariness, as they might be hung in storage.
 This presentation gives a strong impression of the diversity shown by a collection celebrating its first twenty years: from the beautiful portraits of children that heralded an international breakthrough for Hellen van Meene in 2004 to the girls’ portraits made by the Danish debutante Julie Greve in 2017.
 From Jochen Lempert’s Oiseaux-Vögel, 1997‒2004 (2004), a prize piece in the collection, to Jamie Hawkesworth’s Adam (2016), a work that arose out of a fashion campaign for the Loewe brand.
 From Dark Still by Elspeth Diederix (2016) – literally a photograph of the Dutch sea bed – to still lives by the Iranian artists Shirana Shabazi and Setareh Shahbazi; from several masterpieces by the internationally renowned Dutch photographer Viviane Sassen to some disconcerting photographs by the Norwegian artist Torbjørn Rødland.
 If anything is evidenced by this presentation it is that the Huis Marseille collection is undergoing continual evolution; that while the museum is focused on contemporary trends it also cherishes master craftsmanship; that the museum has a broad and international orientation; that it embraces fashion photography as a rich source of creativity; and that the museum is abreast of the latest artistic expressions of the African diaspora.

 Huis Marseille, Museum for Photography opened its doors on 18 September 1999.
 It was the first photography museum in Amsterdam.
 Jos de Pont established the museum in the 17th-century canalside house Marseille at Keizersgracht 401, a building closely linked to the history of the De Pont family.
 This is described in the book Een huis genaamd Marseille (2019) by Caroline Hanken, in which the history of all the building’s residents since the 17th century is documented in gripping style.
 The Huis Marseille collection of contemporary photography contains about 750 works.
 In 2013 the museum expanded to include the adjoining building at Keizersgracht 399, and now comprises fourteen exhibition spaces, including a garden house.
-The museum holds four different exhibitions a year; in 2020 these will include Venus & Mercury by Viviane Sassen (spring) and The Autumn of Paradise by Jean-Luc Mylayne (summer).
+The museum holds four different exhibitions a year; in 2020 these will include Venus & Mercury by Viviane Sassen (summer) and The Autumn of Paradise by Jean-Luc Mylayne (autumn).

 Pictures from Another Wall is being exhibited at De Pont museum in Tilburg.
 For more information, see https://depont.nl/